How to Send Signals to Collective2 via Email

 Only one "trade line" should be in any email (that is, only one trade signal per email).
 The list above is meant to show you a variety of styles of typing the information; it is not meant to suggest that you can have more than one trade per email.

 Other notes: capitalization doesn't matter.
-In many cases the instrument (e.g. stock, option, future) is optional... but it is a good idea to include it in case C2 can't figure out what you mean.
-In particular, it's often difficult to differentiate between "stock" and "option" symbols.
+In many cases the instrument (e.g. stock, option, future) is optional (because we can often figure it out from the format of your symbol)... but it is a good idea to include it in case C2 can't quite figure out what you mean.

-The @ sign isn't necessary when specifying limits, stops, or market orders (but of course is needed when the symbol, such as @ESH0, requires it).
+The @ sign isn't necessary when specifying limits, stops, or market orders (but of course is needed when the symbol, such as @ESH8, requires it).